muthenberg/gradle-jar-overwrite-test/README.md

-# gradle-jar-overwrite-test
+# Test for Overwriting Gradle Publication JAR with Obfuscated ProGuard Jar during Publication
-This is a simple non working example for publishing a proguard JAR using a Gradle build file.
+This is a simple example for publishing an obfuscated Proguard JAR using Gradle and its 'publish' plugin.
 It is used to get support via stackoverflow.

-To see the problem described by this project just run `./gradlew publish`.
+The most important requirement was, that only the obfuscated Proguard JAR must be published as a substitute for the not obfuscated one.
+So simply adding a classifier does not solve the issue.

-The goal of this project is to use the Gradle publish plugin to publish a JAR file that was obfuscated by proguard as a Maven artifact.
+I did ask the relevant question (https://stackoverflow.com/questions/59343095/how-to-publish-proguard-jar-as-maven-artifact-using-gradle-publish-plugin)[here].
-For this to happen the unobfuscated JAR needs to be replaced, which should be possible by providing a custom configuration.
+The final solution is based on (https://stackoverflow.com/questions/52875698/how-to-proguard-with-spring-boot-gradle-plugin)[this] thread.

-Unfortunately the Gradle documentation is not very clear on how to achieve this: (https://docs.gradle.org/current/userguide/publishing_customization.html)[https://docs.gradle.org/current/userguide/publishing_customization.html]
+To see the solution in action just run `./gradlew publish`.